nicolasberube/Arzette_Randomizer/Arzette/en_Arzette.md

 - Enabling the tricky jumps option in the yaml will mean that the following will be in logic:
     - You can jump on the Faramore shop's roof from the platform above the well with the Winged Belt to access the top left part of the town.
     - The Forest Rudy Race normally spawns a barrier on the left forbidding you from using the shortcut with the Griffin Boots.
-However, you can despawn it by entering and leaving the tree.
+However, you can despawn it by entering and leaving the tree sub area on the right.
-    - The Desert Key can be accessed from the right with the Griffin Boots or the Winged Belt+Speedy Shoes
+    - The Desert Key can be accessed from the right with the Griffin Boots, or the Winged Belt and Speedy Shoes combo
     - The Desert Beacon can be accessed without breaking the barrier with a well executed double jump
     - The Swamp Bonus can be accessed without the Griffin Boots by jumping from the ladder with the Winged Belt and the Speedy Shoes
     - You can technically avoid getting hit by all the enemies in the Volcano without any items